Head: Cheryl Geisler

 Whitburn, M.—Ph.D.
 (University of Iowa); history and teaching of technical communication; history of rhetoric; rhetoric bibliography; history of English studies.

 Zappen, J. P.—Ph.D.
-(University of Missouri); contemporary rhetorical theory; digital rhetoric; community networking; information-design processes.
+(University of Missouri); history and theory of rhetoric; digital rhetoric; collaborative rhetoric; web design.

 Deery, J.—D.Phil.
 (Oxford University); media studies; television and new media; advertising and culture; popular culture; utopian literature; literature and science.